 The reason that some sample has to be sacrificed is that those cases are devoid of the relevant auxiliary data needed to make the weighting adjustment, due to not having responded at the other wave.
 This is not the only way to do weighting.
 We could have kept those cases in by using a much slimmer set of auxiliary variables (e.g. only sample frame/first wave variables), but that would have weakened the weighting's power to reduce bias.
 It would also complicate the task of producing the weights, as each weight would have to be re-calculated 'from scratch' at each wave, rather than starting with an existing (previous wave) weight and making a relatively simple adjustment.

 Whether to use our weights, some other user-specified weights, or no weights, is ultimately a judgement call.
 Sometimes the best path is obvious and sometimes it isn't.
 Sorry if this seems a bit unhelpful, but I think it is an accurate reflection of the situation.

 *In reality, you are underestimating the true variance of estimates if you use unweighted data and ignore non-response (i.e. treat your sample as if it were a SRS with 100% response).
 The variance in response probabilities is still present in the data, but the standard error estimation ignores this, whereas it would take it into account if weighting were used.

-#4 Updated by Esther Curnock over 5 years ago
+#4 Updated by Esther Curnock almost 6 years ago

 Realsing the other waves include relevant auxillary data for calculating the weights (which is not all available through the main survey of the wave corresponding to the nurse assessment data) helps make sense of the situation.
 Framing my decision-making as a trade off between bias and variance is also helpful.